 With time, it has become apparent also that there is an additional fourth criterion: that the essentiality of any element is proved in all plants tested.

-Based on the first criterion, an element is considered essential if, in its absence, a plant is unable to complete its life cycle which includes the production of viable seed.
+Based on the first criterion, an element is considered essential if, in its absence, a normal plant is unable to complete its life cycle which includes the production of viable seed.
 In other words, the presence of the element must ensure the formation of a seed that possesses the natural capability to germinate and develop into a mature plant under favorable conditions for growth.

 Based on the third criterion, an element is essential because it is indespensable to plant nutrition and does not merely correct some unfavorable conditions of the soil or culture medium.
 For example, carbon, hydrogen, oxygen, nitrogen and magnesium are essential elements because they are part of the chlorophyll molecule (Chl a = C55H72O5N4Mg) and the presence of chlorophyll is essential in photosynthesis.
 Being so, they are directly involved in the autotrophic production of food by plants.
+Any one, for example magnesium, is clearly essential because if it were absent chlorophyll will not be formed.

 Plants require for their growth and reproduction at least 16 essential elements.
 At least 16 is highlighted because some authorities strongly argue the inclusion of other elements into the original list of 16.
 Clearly some elements have been shown essential at least in some species.
 For example, the essentiality of cobalt has been established for nitrogen fixation in legumes.
 Others promote plant growth but without complying completely with Arnon and Stout’s criteria.
 These elements are referred to as beneficial elements.
 In addition, the number of essential nutrients varies from author to author according to the criteria of essentiality.